A universal characterization of higher algebraic K-theory: Localization

 Every localizing invariant is an additive invariant (see definition~\ref{def:additive}), since a split-exact sequence is exact.
 The converse does not hold, however: the impetus for the definition of non-connective $K$-theory was precisely the fact that the connective algebraic $K$-theory functor does not satisfy localization.
-As we discuss in sections~\ref{sec:non-connective} and~\ref{sec:cyclo}, non-connective algebraic $K$-theory ($\bbK$), topological Hochschild homology ($THH$), and topological cyclic homology ($TC$) provide localizing invariants of small stable $\i$-categories.
+As we discuss in sections~\ref{sec:non-connective} and~\ref{sec:cyclo}, non-connective algebraic $K$-theory ($\bbK$) and topological Hochschild homology ($THH$) are localizing invariants.

-Although universal localizing invariant can be constructed by a direct localization, as in section~\ref{sec:additive} for the universal additive invariant, we use a more complicated procedure:
+Although the universal localizing invariant can be constructed by direct localization, as in additive analogue of section~\ref{sec:additive}, we use a more involved procedure:

 \begin{enumerate} \item First, we construct a variant of the universal additive invariant; see proposition~\ref{prop:k-additive}.
 We work with a general infinite regular cardinal $\kappa$, and we do not factor through $\idemstabcat$; that is, Morita equivalences are not inverted.
 This produces the functor